 The two alignment buttons closest to the right side of the inspector panel let you distribute layers.
 You can use these two options with three or more layers selected.
 Whether distributing horizontally or vertically, your layers will align—inside the selection area created by all the layers—with equal space between each layer.

 The pin icon is used for fixed positioning of a layer or group.
-For example, you can use the pin to establish a sticky header.
+For example, you can use the pin to establish a sticky header or sticky footer.
 When scrolling with the pin applied to the header, the content of your artboard will scroll while the header remains fixed in place.

 Responsive alignment with anchor points